Gibbons-Lab/isb_course_2023/docs/16S/talk.md

 <!-- .slide: data-background="var(--primary)" class="dark" -->

-## Let's assign taxonomy to the samples
+## Let's assign taxonomy to the sequences

 :computer: Let's switch to the notebook and assign taxonomy to our ASVs